-CNP’s five research libraries include the Nutritional Psychology Research Library (consolidating research in the Diet-Mental Health Relationship examining the adult population), the Parent Research Library (consolidating research in the child/adolescent Diet-Mental Health Relationship), the Child and Adolescent Cooking Research Library (consolidating research that helps parents understand the link between cooking and their children’s mental and physical health later in life), the Neurodevelopmental Research Library (consolidating research on how diet impacts those with neurodevelopmental challenges), and the Diet and Maternal Mental Health (DMMH) Research Library (consolidating research on mother’s dietary intake and both mothers’ and children’s health).
+CNP’s five research libraries include the Nutritional Psychology Research Library (consolidating research in the DMHR examining the adult population), the Parent Research Library (consolidating research on the child/adolescent DMHR), the Child and Adolescent Cooking Research Library (consolidating research that helps parents understand the link between cooking and their children’s mental and physical health), the Neurodevelopmental Research Library (consolidating research on how diet impacts those with neurodevelopmental challenges), and the Diet and Maternal Mental Health (DMMH) Research Library (consolidating research on mother’s dietary intake and both mothers’ and children’s health).

-Together, these libraries contain research studies that provide conceptualization in the field of Nutritional Psychology.
-This conceptualization in turn supports the design of educational and professional curriculum that empowers mental health professionals, nutritionists, parents, and interested individuals to make a difference in their Diet-Mental Health Relationship (DMHR).
+Together, these libraries contain research studies that provide conceptualization in the field of nutritional psychology.
+This in turn supports the design of educational and professional curriculum that empowers mental health professionals, nutritionists, parents, and interested individuals to make a difference in their diet-mental health relationship (DMHR).

 We are working to ensure that professionals, clinicians, educators, and interested individuals have quicker access to information and research informing the field of NP.
 That is why we are working to summarize every research study in the five CNP Research Libraries.
 In each research category, you will see a link to both the original study publication and to its CNP Summary, written by CNP’s science writers.